Smccann01/Win-Key-Logger-in-Python/README.md

 Put together from libraries found online:
 Need two libraries pyhook and pywin32.

-Also before running you need to make the directory tree or it will error out.
+Also before running you need to make the target file or it will error out.
-Once started, it makes the dated txt log file.
+Once started, it writes updates to log file.

 Log example: